10 Ways to use social media as a teaching tool in the classroom

 No doubt about it—the multimedia format of social media is appealing, engaging, and oh-so-sticky.
 As you teach different concepts, remember that you can find bite-sized content on social media that will support your learning objectives in a tech-rich way.
 From images to graphics to videos to music to animations, social media is chock-full of snappy and clever content for educational purposes.

 For example, Flocabulary employs a multisensory methodology that incorporates music, rhythm, and rhyme, backed by extensive academic research.
-This approach enhances academic memorization and recall, and integrating culturally relevant media, such as hip-hop, elevates student engagement.
+This approach enhances academic memorization and recall, and integrating culturally relevant media, such as hip-hop, can increase student engagement.
 As a teacher, you are the artist who can help knit together resources to round out a student’s understanding.

 Here’s a list of some popular Flocabulary videos, and a video preview!